 Our Pros Answer Your Top Furnace FAQs

-When your heating system breaks down or your filter needs to be replaced, S&R Heating, Cooling & Appliance Repair is here to help you fix them.
+When your heating system breaks down or your filter needs to be replaced, S&R Heating & Cooling is here to help you fix them.
 In our furnace FAQs, our knowledgeable technicians answer your top heating questions—read through them for our best tips.
 If you have a burning question that you don’t see answered here, please contact us or give us a call at 651-429-0001.

 How Long Will My Furnace Last?